khalili-samani/projects/market_analysis/README.md

 ![Average Daily Return](outputs/charts/avg_daily_return_by_company.png)

-NVDA leads significantly, followed by JPM and GS.
+Nvidia leads significantly, followed by JPM and GS.
 PFE is the only company with a negative average daily return over the analysis period, reflecting its post-COVID earnings headwinds.
 The spread across companies highlights meaningful differentiation in performance even within the same sector.

 ---